For the relative in Sweden

 If you have a work permit or a residence permit for studies in Sweden, other rules apply when your family is moving to you.

-- you and your partner are at least 18 years old.
+You and your partner must both be over 18 years old.

 In exceptional cases, a close relative, who is not or will not become your spouse or live-in partner, can get a residence permit to live with you in Sweden.
 You must then have a permanent residence permit.

-You need to show that you have regular work-related income that enables you to support yourself and your family members who are applying for residence permits.
-Here are examples of what is counted as work-related income:
+You need to show that you have regular income that allows you to support yourself, other people in your household, and the family members who are applying for a residence permit.
+Income includes, for example

 A sub-let home is alright, but the sub-let must be approved by the landlord, housing cooperative association or regional rent tribunal.
-If one has a live-in arrangement at someone else’s residence, or lives at home with one’s parents, one is not viewed as having an acceptable type of housing.
+Having a live-in arrangement at someone else’s residence, or living with your parents, does not count as having an acceptable type of accommodation.